 Images of the Horned God that can be found in ancient bronze age art work, such as the Gundestrup cauldron, depict him as a mature, virile man, with a full beard holding a torc or an oath ring: an emblem of divine authority.
 It is common to refer to all such gods as Cernunnos, and it is probable that whether you were of Celtic, Gaulish, Germanic or Norse culture, different tribes called upon the Divine Hunter for similar needs and worshiped him with similar awe and appreciation.

-Modern Heathens tend to depict Ullr with predatory, rather than prey animals; artistically portraying the God of the hunt with the wolf rather than deer.
-Somewhere along the line, he has developed a distinctive outfit – a wolf skin, arm bands, and little else.
+Modern Heathens tend to depict Ullr with predatory, rather than prey animals, artistically portraying the God of the hunt with the wolf rather than deer.
+Somewhere along the contemporary timeline, he has developed a distinctive wolf-skin outfit.

-Ullr is a rotating ruler deity, a chieftain who takes turns.
+Ullr is a rotating ruler deity; a chieftain who takes turns.
 He rules over the Æsir whenever Óðin goes wandering, and he ruled the Vanir during the early wars with the Æsir.
-He represents just and responsible democratic systems and shared power.
-Call upon Ullr for any issue concerning government and politics, as well as for guidance when shouldering responsibility and authority.
-It was said that his oath ring would shrink to sever a limb or finger if you went back on your oath to him, so honour him by keeping your promises and really making your word your bond.
+It was said that his oath ring would shrink to sever a limb or finger if you went back on your oath to him!

 Signs and Symbols

-Bows (especially yew) and arrows, arrow heads, hunting axes and hatchets, yew trees, and all ever-greens.
+Bows (especially yew) and arrows, arrow heads, axes and hatchets, yew trees, and all ever-greens.
 Oath rings and torcs.
-Wolves, wolf skins, snow and ice.
-Skies (both water and snow) and snowshoes, shields, and rib bones.
+Skis (both water and snow) and snowshoes, shields, and rib bones.
 Skates, snowboards and skateboards.
 Winter, snow and ice.
 The Northern Lights.
 Campfires, the great outdoors, and all rugged men.
-Animal pelts, especially wolf.
-Dark green colours.
+Animal pelts, especially wolves.
+Dark green colours, and sometimes red and white as well.
 Venison, and all game meat.
 The runes Úr and Eoh.